-How Old Do Chickens Need to Be to Lay Eggs?
-(VIDEO)
+How Old Do Chickens Need to Be to Lay Eggs? — Chickens in a Minute Video

 How Long Do Chickens Lay Eggs?Promoted by Purina Poultry

 At Backyard Poultry, we love to tackle common reader questions, such as why have my chickens stopped laying? and why are my chickens laying soft eggs?
 With our popular Chickens in a Minute video series, we’ve created quick, informative videos to answer your common queries in an entertaining way.
 This video answers the question: How old do chickens need to be to lay eggs?

 How Old Do Chickens Need to Be to lay Eggs?

 Typically, hens will start to lay when they are around five to six months of age and will lay approximately 200 to 300 eggs annually based on the breed type.
 There is record of a Black Austrolorp laying 364 eggs in 365 days.
 She was busy!
 Breeds like Rhode Island Reds, Black Austrolorps, Golden Sex Links and White Leghorns are considered some of the most prolific egg layers.